It might not be something you’ve really given too much thought to before, but the way you walk your dog can vary drastically depending on the season.

 Invest in a reflective coat, collar or harness for your pooch so they’re bright and visible and there’s less risk of any accidents occurring.
 Safety first!

 Just like us, dogs feel that big drop in temperature.
-Just because they have a layer of fur, doesn’t mean they’re protected from the cold.
+Just because they have a layer of fur, doesn’t mean they’re protected from the cold and during the winter, we need to help them keep warm!

 Some breeds do cope better with the colder weather - but others who don’t have an undercoat really need that extra thermal layer.